leozqin/laridae/README.md

 ## To Run
 Laridae is a Go application.
 It requires Go 1.23 or higher.
 Install dependencies by doing `go mod download`, then start the server by doing `go run .`

+Read the docs at `http://localhost:8888/docs` to familiarize yourself with how to use Laridae.

+Or, if you're feeling brave, pass the OpenAPI spec for Laridae straight to your agent and let them figure it out (`http://localhost:8888/openapi.json`)

 This is really basic, and will surely evolve over time.